freeflowuniverse/crystallib/tmux/readme.md

 # TMUX

-tmux library provides functions for managing local / remote tmux sessions
+tmux library provides functions for managing tmux sessions

-## Getting started

-To initialize tmux on a local or remote node, simply build the node, install tmux, and run start
+- session is the top one
+- then windows (is where you see the app running)
+- then panes in windows (we don't support yet)

+## to attach to a tmux session

+> TODO: